We have provided

 the type of Disclosure check entitled to ask an exempted question under the

-rehabilitation of Offenders Act Exceptions Order 1975.
+Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975.
 Umbrella Bodies are also

 responsible for ensuring that all parties with whom they share the disclosure